What is Loyalty Program scam?

 Scammers use different ways to promote Survey scams, most common of which are usually through social networks such as YouTube, Twitter, Instagram, Facebook, WhatsApp.
 In addition, the “Loyalty Program” scam can be promoted through deceptive ads, as well as Adware and potentially unwanted applications (PUAs).

-The scam displays a pop-up containing a message that that the visitor will receive a prize by taking part in a survey, by answering a few questions.
-The scam claims that 10 lucky users are randomly selected every week to win crazy prizes.
+The scam displays a pop-up containing a message that that the visitor will receive a prize by taking part in a survey, by answering a few questions or by completing a quick registration.
+The scam claims that some lucky users are randomly selected every week to win crazy prizes.

 Text presented in the Loyalty Program scam:

-After answering questions, the visitor is prompted to select a prize and then provide additional information: first name, last name, address, etc. The information collected in this way can be used to make fraudulent purchases and unauthorized transfers, sold to criminals on the dark web, or other malicious purposes.
+The scam requires users to provide their personal details: first name, last name, address, etc. The information collected in this way can be used to make fraudulent purchases and unauthorized transfers, sold to criminals on the dark web, or other malicious purposes.
 Moreover, the criminals behind this scam can use stolen email addresses and phone numbers to send spam and malspam (spam emails containing malware or links to malware).

 Another variant of the scam: